Wacom-Developer/sdk-for-signature-android/GETTING-STARTED.md

 ![Android SDK Sample Main](media/settings_screen.png)

-* To create a new form you can fill the fields `Name`, `Reason` and `Comments`.
+* To create a new form you can fill in the fields `Name`, `Reason` and `Comments`.
 The form data will be attached to the signature when signing the form

 ![Android SDK Sample Main](media/form_screen.png)